 Are taken in high doses for longer than six monthsAre first generation drugs, which are the first drugs developed to treat a condition

-and prochlorperazine—These medicines are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and
+and prochlorperazine—These medications are used to treat gastrointestinal problems, like nausea, vomiting, delayed bowel emptying, and

 gastroesophageal reflux disease